RolfBremer/in-dexter/sample-usage.typ

 #set heading(numbering: "1.1")

 // Defining handy names for separate indexes to use with in-dexter in
-// this document. this is easyer as having to type the index parameter
+// this document. this is easier as having to type the index parameter
 // on each entry.
 #let index2 = index.with(index:"Secondary")
 #let index3 = index.with(index:"Tertiary")